Ostritz: History

-Incidents

 The "Shield and Sword" festival (or "SS Festival" for short) was launched on 20 April 2018 commemorating Adolf Hitler's birthday and was opposed by the Ostritz Peace Festival established by local residents.
 In 2019, a court in Dresden imposed a ban on the sale or possession of alcohol at the Schild and Schwert Festival.
 Police confiscated thousands of litres of beer and local residents bought up the entire stock from the local supermarket.